nsinenian/StockClassifier/README.md

 ## Organization

 The framework consists of a Python API for accessing historical stock data from https://financialmodelingprep.com/.
 The notebooks use the API to inspect historical data for S&P 500 stocks, to generate features for model training and to generate predictions from a trained model.
 Model training and prediction generation is facilitated by a set of Python classes designed to work with PyTorch.

+The project is setup to use historical S&P 500 data as the reference value for stock performance and historical stock gains are compared to this baseline over a period of one quarter (i.e., labeled 1 if they exceed the S&P 500 and 0 if they do not).
+Data for the four quarters preceding this one-quarter interval are then used as training data.
+The dataset as described (both four quarters of data and one quarter used to generate labels) is offset repeatedly to generate additional datasets.
+In total, twelve offsets are used over a period of one year to capture seasonality.
+The offsets are encoded in the model as categorical features, so that predictions can take advantage of any seasonal patterns on a monthly basis.

+The Jupyter notebooks can be readily altered to include features of interest, to train a model for different time horizons or to capture a larger collection of stocks (e.g., Russell 2000) with little to no changes to the remaining code base, as described further below.

+### Notebooks

+The workflow for model training starts with a data visualization notebook (`data_visualization.ipynb`).
+This notebook can be used to inspect categorical features of stocks and time-series data, including daily and quarterly time-series of interest.
+After data inspection, features can be generated using a second notebook (`data_processing.ipynb`).
+The notebook is setup such that with 4 functions that generate features: one for each of the data frequencies involved (categorical, daily and quarterly) plus a function to generate labels.
+As such, only these four functions need to be modified to include new features of interest.

+Model training and prediction generation is implemented in two notebooks, respectively (`training.ipynb` and `prediction.ipynb`).
+These notebooks rely on the aforementioned Python classes implemented to work with PyTorch as discussed further below.

+### Python Classes
+The following classes have been implemented for use in training a model and generating predictions:

+  - `StockDataSet`: A dataset derived from a PyTorch dataset to hold training and testing data
+  - `StockClassifier`: A deep learning model definition class
+  - `StockClassifierEstimator`: A class used to train a `StockClassifier` model (object instance)
+  - `StockClassifierPredictor`: A class that can be used to load a trained model and obtain predictions

+Unless significant changes to the model are desired, these classes can be used with a wide range of categorical features and time-series features with daily, quarterly frequencies.
+These classes are used in the data processing, training, and prediction notebooks.

 ## Quickstart